avanslaars/rrv7-coding-exercise/README.md

 - If empty search submit is attempted show a message in the UI that communicates the issue
 - Add UI for a "clear search" capability & wire that up to show the full dataset again

+### Add Product Delete Buttons

+The goal of this task is to wire up the UI to make a back end service call that deletes a product.
+The service function already exists and is setup to manipulate the mock data in memory so you can reload to start with new data while working through the UI code.

+- Add a button for each row
+- Handle the button click
+- Wire up the relevant code to make the delete happen
+- Ensure the UI reflects the removed item

 ### Add New Item Form

-The second task is to create a second form on the page to add a new product to the list.
+The goal of this task is to create a second form on the page to add a new product to the list.
 It should accept a product name, price, and an optional description.
 The form should submit via the route's action and call the `createProduct` service function to add the product.

 - Create the product form UI
 - Handle form submission and related service call (the `createProduct` function and related mock will update the in-memory mocks is successful)